Summer Semester Dates Now Available for Tues. or Thurs. 1p-7p: August 24, September 14, October 12, November 9 and December 12

 required to attend the DEJ Deferred Dismissal Drug Program must receive a

-Referral from the one of the 4 Orange County District Attorney's Office.
+Referral from one of the 4 Orange County District Attorney's Office.
 You

 identification.
 To